 - Basic and clinical research into the cancer biology of sarcoma and other rare pediatric malignancies.

-- The expansion of the big-data Pediatric Cancer Data Commons (PCDC) to include data on sarcoma patients, enabling physician-scientists at other institutions to draw from and upload to the PCDC.
+- The expansion of the big-data Pediatric Cancer Data Commons (PCDC), at Data for the Common Good, to include data on sarcoma patients, enabling physician-scientists at other institutions to draw from and upload to the PCDC.

 - Ted Mullin Scholar Program in which four undergraduate Hour of Power participants are selected to spend ten weeks in an intensive, hands-on laboratory research experience.